- Mark Schipper

 “Central control is a kind of disease which slips into the minds of men around the world.
 But it is not the American approach to problems,” Stassen told media.

-But when Penn refused to cancel their TV contract with ABC, the NCAA, led by the Ivy League and backed by powerful football schools from the Midwest to the Deep South, decided to get tough.
+But when Penn refused to cancel their TV contract with ABC, the NCAA, led by the rest of the Ivy League and backed by powerful football schools from the Midwest to the Deep South, decided to get tough.
 Penn was formally designated a ‘Member in Bad Standing’ and barred from competing in NCAA championship events.

-The NCAA’s power play, which was possible only because an abject fear of television had spread through its membership like a virus, was based on a claim that Penn was exploiting a vacuum within the association to get rich.
+The NCAA’s power play, which was possible only because that abject fear of television had spread through its membership like a virus, was based on a claim that Penn was exploiting a vacuum within the association to get rich.
 The NCAA said its TV experiment had been decided by a majority vote and the Quakers were defying the plan for personal gain.

 The association took advantage of a push from several heavy hitters, including two national champion coaches in Army’s Red Blaik and Fritz Crisler of Michigan, to convince Penn’s opponents to cancel their upcoming games.
 If the Quakers continued to hold their ground they would lose not just the TV revenue, but an entire season’s worth of tickets sales as well.

-Quietly watching this unfold between Penn and the NCAA was Notre Dame.
+Quietly watching this nasty fight unfold between Penn and the NCAA was Notre Dame.
 The Irish were the other big-time program with a strong working relationship with TV.
 Notre Dame had overcome their ambivalence about commercializing their football team in 1949 when they sold their home slate to the DuMont Network.

-The Irish also believed that within Home-Rule principles enshrined in the NCAA, the place of TV on their campus was entirely their decision.
+The Irish also believed that within Home-Rule principles enshrined at the NCAA, the place of TV on their campus was entirely their decision.
 It was no different than setting the schedule, or ticket prices, and picking the kind of athletes they were willing to have in South Bend.
 Behind that philosophy the Irish signed an exclusive contract with DuMont to broadcast their home games for a third-straight season.

-While the Quakers were the target of resentment and jealousy within the Ivy League, Notre Dame felt it across the country as a by-product of their massive success and quasi-mythical brand.
+While the Quakers were the target of resentment and jealousy within the Ivy League, Notre Dame felt the hostility from across the country as a by-product of their massive success and quasi-mythical brand.
 Notre Dame’s administrators were aware of the malice they generated, which at times included a heavy dose of anti-Catholic prejudice, and did what they could to play fair while never sacrificing their own potential for profit and growth.

 As this storm built within the Association, fomenting terror amongst its membership, Father Hesburgh remained sanguine and philosophical about the place of television.
 At the 1951 meetings, where the fear was palpable, Hesburgh said to the assembly regarding television that "if it is from God, we can’t stop it.
 If it is not, it will die of its own accord.”